 How will I be taught, and will there be any work outside the class?

 Again, every workshop is slightly different, and the teaching will reflect the subject or the focus of the session: technical sessions might consist of instruction and/or troubleshooting, while workshops focusing on interpretation, writing or collaboration are likely to involve more discussion and reflection of individual and shared experience.
 Generally speaking, however, as these are not beginners courses, most of them do not feature introductions to techniques or processes, unless specified.

 Are there any other costs?
 Is there anything I need to bring?

-Other than basic stationery for making notes, and, if the workshop is being delivered online, a computer or tablet and an internet connection, nothing else will be required, unless explicitly mentioned in the introduction.
+Other than basic stationery for making notes (or if the workshop is being delivered online, a computer or tablet and an internet connection), nothing else will be required, unless it is explicitly mentioned in the introduction.

 When I've finished, what course can I do next?

 Advanced art and design professional practice modules are designed to support your creative practice: you can do one, many, or all of them, depending on what you need at the time.
 There is no set order, and there are no entry requirements.
 If you see a workshop that provides the professional skills or knowledge that you need, just sign up!